simply-anhadh/fairpersona/README.md

  Gamification (XP, Levels, Badges)

-🔥 Built with ❤️ by the FairPersona Team for the OpenXAI Global AI Accelerator.
+🔥 Built with ❤️ by the FairPersona Team for the OpenXAI Global AI Accelerator